 Supermarkets are one of our strongest connections to the oceans.
 United States consumers buy about half of their seafood at the fish counter, and conservation efforts have often concentrated on the individual shopper.
 Unfortunately, there is rarely enough information available for consumers to be able to choose sustainable options—rather, the supermarkets themselves must take responsibility and ensure that what they sell is sustainable.

-The Greenpeace Carting Away the Oceans (CATO) report evaluates and ranks supermarkets on their sustainable seafood policies.
-This year’s report reveals the dramatic leaps in rank made by industry leaders, as well as the continued unsustainability of the bottom-feeders.
+The 2013 Carting Away the Oceans (CATO) report evaluates and ranks supermarkets on their sustainable seafood policies.
+This year’s report continues the remarkable trend of industry leaders, including some surprising names, working toward further sustainability, as well as the continued unsustainability of the industry’s bad guys.

-The ratings evaluate retailers using a variety of factors—including the sale of “red list” seafood, engagement with conservation initiatives, transparency of supply, and the establishment of cohesive internal policies—to score each retailer on a scale of 0-10.
+The CATO ratings evaluate retailers using a variety of factors---including the sale of “red list” seafood, engagement with conservation initiatives, transparency of supply, and the establishment of cohesive internal policies--to score each retailer on a scale of 0-10.

 "It's great news that Walmart, Safeway & Trader Joe's are all introducing responsibly caught canned tuna options, at a similar price to the environmentally devastating tuna available from Chicken of the Sea, Starkist, and Bumble Bee.
 This means there’s now a more sustainable seafood option available to almost every consumer in the country, so people don’t have to choose between their bank account and the planet."